-Today, he is the founder and owner of The Cornerstone Group, a thriving wealth management firm that he manages with his wife, Karrie.
+Today, he is the founder of The Retirement Blueprint, a thriving planning and wealth management firm that he manages with his wife, Karrie.
 The couple has three children, and they are active in their church and community.
-As Lofton celebrates 25 years in the industry in 2018, he emphasizes the value and importance of “The 5 Cornerstone Principles,” which is the “blueprint” and process behind his commitment to providing families with financial security.
+As Lofton celebrates 25 years in the industry in 2018, he emphasizes the value and importance of “The 5 Blueprint Essentials,” which is the “blueprint” and process behind his commitment to providing families with financial security.

-- Estate planning, which ensures that assets go to beneficiaries instead of taxes or nursing homes
+- to beneficiaries instead of taxes or nursing homes

 “When you are in your pre-retirement years, you know how much money you make, you know how much you need to save, you know when you will retire and you know your monthly expenses.
 Life changes when you retire.
 Since you do not know your lifespan, or your spouse’s lifespan, you do not know how long your money needs to last, and what unexpected life situations will arise,” he added.
 “This is why it is vital to have a blueprint – an income plan that allows you to be proactive and have peace of mind instead of being reactive and feeling worried about running out of money.”

-Long before Lofton founded The Cornerstone Group, he worked for some of the largest financial companies in the country.
+Long before Lofton founded The Retirement Blueprint, he worked for some of the largest financial companies in the country.
 His experience with those firms left him uneasy and feeling that he was not remotely fulfilling that purpose for helping families that stemmed from the hallmark moment when he first learned what it was like to not have money.
-Lofton learned that the focus of the large financial firms was benefitting shareholders, CEOs, regional managers, branch managers and advisors before clients.
-He launched The Cornerstone Group to serve as an independent firm that provided personal, customized retirement planning based on each client’s respective lives.
+Lofton learned that the focus of the large financial firms was benefitting shareholders, CEOs, regional managers, branch managers, and advisors before clients.
+He launched The Retirement Blueprint to serve as an independent firm that provided personal, customized retirement planning based on each client’s respective lives.

 As a fiduciary, Lofton’s firm has carved a niche.
-The Cornerstone Group is the only wealth management firm in Ohio to have wealth management experts, CPAs and estate planning and elder law attorneys working together under one roof.
+The Retirement Blueprint is the only firm in Ohio to have wealth management experts, CPAs, and estate planning and elder law attorneys working together under one roof.

 “Simply put, we are the CEO of our clients’ retirement planning, and because we are an independent firm, our clients are our sole focus,” Lofton said.
 “I remember what it was like to see the concern in my mom’s face over struggling for money, and I am still motivated by making sure that our clients have peace of mind as they are planning for retirement and then living in their retirement years.
 Peace of mind is one of the greatest gifts you can give, and feel.”